 With over 40 years of industry experience, ReAgent is a leading chemical manufacturer.
 We are accredited to a number of international standards, including the ISO 9001 Quality Standard which ensures 100% quality on every one of our products.

-Here at ReAgent, we supply glycerine in 500 ml, 2.5L and 25L containers, as well as 200L drums and 1000L IBC, with discounts available for some options.
+We supply glycerine in 500 ml, 2.5L and 25L containers, as well as 200L drums and 1000L IBC, with discounts available on bulk orders.
 We also offer extra services like personalised labelling and custom packaging.
-Simply contact us for more information.
+So, if you're looking to buy glycerin from an accredited chemical manufacturer, simply contact us for more information.

 Glycerol Production Methods